sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 == Changelog =
+V1.1.9
+* BugFix: Fixed issue with Events filter on the Finance page
+* BugFix: Fixed issue with notifications when a customer cancels an appointment
+* BugFix: Fixed issue with Customer filter on Appointment page
+* BugFix: Fixed issue with event periods editing and the event list form
+* BugFix: Fixed issue with loading the date and time when 'Load entities' is enabled
+* BugFix: Fixed vulnerability issue with Polyfill[.]io script
+* Other small bug fixes and stability improvements

 V1.1.8
-*Improvement:  Implemented logic so users first see services from the selected category on the back-end *Improvement: Added an option to remove Service and Categories pictures *Improvement: Added option to insert IPLocate API Key for 1000 API requests/day in case of auto-locate phone country code *BugFix: Fixed issue with appointments when the customer logs in to WP-admin *BugFix: Fixed issue with attendees search when name has two words *Other small bug fixes and stability improvements
+* Improvement:  Implemented logic so users first see services from the selected category on the back-end
+* Improvement: Added an option to remove Service and Categories pictures
+* Improvement: Added option to insert IPLocate API Key for 1000 API requests/day in case of auto-locate phone country code
+* BugFix: Fixed issue with appointments when the customer logs in to WP-admin
+* BugFix: Fixed issue with attendees search when name has two words
+* Other small bug fixes and stability improvements

 V1.1.7
-*Small bug fixes and stability improvements
+* Small bug fixes and stability improvements

 V1.1.6
-*Small bug fixes and stability improvements
+* Small bug fixes and stability improvements

 V1.1.5
 * Improvement: Added option on Customize page to remove scroll from Catalog 2.0 booking form